Frequently Asked Questions

 City parking is not always easy.
 While you may find a large parking station for a few hours, understand this can be very expensive, especially in Sydney and Melbourne.

-Petrol is between AU$1.60 and $1.80/litre, depending on the day and where you buy it.
+Petrol is between AU$1.30 and $1.60/litre, depending on the day and where you buy it.
 Bayswater’s fuel-efficient Toyotas will help reduce petrol costs.

 Electronic Toll Road Payment (E-Tag): Sydney and Melbourne have toll roads that only accept electronic payment via E-Tag.
-Bayswater Car Rental makes this easy and inexpensive for you providing E-tags with every car rented out of Sydney.
+Bayswater Car Rental makes this easy and inexpensive with automated toll payment for every car rented out of Sydney.